Intermittent Upper Body Eruption

 CHIEF COMPLAINT: Intermittent upper body eruption for several months

-Other information: The patient believed it first appeared after a radiographic study with contrast for follow up of her metastatic breast carcinoma.
+CLINICAL HISTORY: Patient presented to clinic with concerns of an intermittent, mildly pruritic upper body rash for several months.
+The patient believed it first appeared after a radiographic study with contrast for follow up of her metastatic breast carcinoma.
 The patient’s medical and surgical history was significant for left breast ductal carcinoma T1N0 status post modified radical mastectomy (8/86), metastasis to the mediastinum and retrocrural lymph nodes status post-chemotherapy completed 3/92, resection of left adrenal metastasis (10/92), and solitary brain metastasis, status post craniotomy, resection, X-ray therapy (10/96).

 Blistering skin disease since birth